Latent autoimmune diabetes in adults: Genetics

+Comparison

+LADA differs from both type 1 and type 2 diabetes.
+It has a later onset and slower progression than classic type 1 diabetes and is characterized by autoimmune-mediated β-cell destruction, while also exhibiting features of type 2 diabetes due to progressive insulin deficiency over time.
+Genetic testing can help distinguish LADA from monogenic forms of diabetes (e.g., MODY), which lack autoimmune markers and do not share the same genetic profile.

 Prevalence

 Since there is no regular autoantibody screening, patients with LADA are at risk of being diagnosed with type 2 diabetes, which makes it difficult to estimate the prevalence of LADA.
 Globally, it is estimated that about 8.5% of adults have some form of diabetes and it is estimated that LADA accounts for about 3-12% of all adult diabetes cases.
 2015 estimates suggest that up to 10–20% of people with diabetes have LADA.

 History

 Although type 1 diabetes has been identified as an autoimmune disease since the 1970s, the concept of latent autoimmune diabetes mellitus was not noted until 1993, when it was used to describe slow-onset type 1 autoimmune diabetes occurring in adults.
 This followed the concept that GAD autoantibodies were a feature of type 1 diabetes and not type 2 diabetes.